paulm17/raikou/README.md

       component.
     - Some components have had their javascript removed to make them server components primarily.
+    - The entirity of the base 10 colors have been removed, as tailwind comes with it's own color system.
+That said, due to how Mantine has been created it relies on a primary color.
+To override this, override the primaryColor theme setting.

 3. Issues may be closed due to the fork author not having free time.
 If an issue is very important, please consider implementing a PR.